jboursiquot/pivottechschool/challenges/question2/README.md

 ## Tasks

 Write a query to find the Lego sets which has the lowest inventory in our database and order them in descending order of updated_at.

+## Instructor's Recommendations

+The following are your instructor's recommendations on what you need to know and be comfortable with as concepts in order to successfully complete this challenge:

+- Know how to write SQL `SELECT` statements
+- Know how to join tables with `WHERE` or `INNER JOIN` statements